Dr Tilman DaviesOffice: Science III, room 222

 Director of Studies (100 level statistics)

-I'm primarily interested in the applied modelling of planar point patterns in space and space-time.
-Recent collaborations have also piqued an interest in identifying and fitting appropriate regression models for various biostatistical applications.
+I'm primarily interested in the smoothing and applied modelling of planar point patterns in space and space-time.
+Recent collaborations have also piqued an interest in developing Bayesian models for spatially varying phenomena.

 In the 2015 round, I was successful as a Principal Investigator in securing a Marsden Fast-start research grant.
 This provides funding to work on some of the areas mentioned below for the three years 2016-2018; alongside Associate Investigators Dr Benjamin Taylor and Prof Martin Hazelton.
 If you have a strong academic record and are interested in working with us as a postgraduate student, please feel free to contact me.

 - Kernel smoothing and density-ratios (click here to interact with a 3D graphic depicting the estimated relative risk of primary biliary cirrhosis (Prince et al. 2001) in a region of the UK)